Netflix and device both freeze

 Sign out of Netflix

-1. From the Netflix homescreen, go left to open the menu.
+1. Go to the Netflix home screen, then go left to open the menu.

 3. Select Sign out.